 How long do I have to wait to be approved to enroll?

 During high volume times of the year, it may take up to 10 business days to process your application.
 For fast review of your application, follow the process to enroll found on this page.
 Completing all steps accurately will result in the quickest approval.
-Please note that for spring 2021 enrollment, students will be approved to enroll upon acceptance of your application, however when you can actually enroll depends on your enrollment appointment time.

 Email firstname.lastname@example.org for help with course information and enrollment.